Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 Please make sure you use destructuring for all your functions.

 ```
-getCustomerBaskets(someJsonData, "sine@umuzi.org") // DON'T DO THIS
+getCustomerBaskets(cart, "sine@umuzi.org"); // DON'T DO THIS
-getCustomerBaskets("sine@umuzi.org", someJsonData) // DON'T DO THIS EITHER
+getCustomerBaskets("sine@umuzi.org", cart); // DON'T DO THIS EITHER

-// the problem with the above code is that if you get the order of the parameters wrong, then things break.
-// your functions should work like this instead:
+// The problem with the above code is that if you get the order of the parameters wrong, then things will break.
+Your functions should work like this instead:

-// what should it look like??
-Put in the real thing.
-Not a wrong thing
+function getCustomerBaskets({ cart, email }) {...}

+const { email } = "sine@umuzi.org";
+const { cart } = someJsonData

+getCustomerBaskets(cart, email) //DO THIS
+getCustomerBaskets(email, cart) //DO THIS
 ```

 ### get baskets belonging to a single customer